jamhall/progressor/README.md

     Progressor.addFormat('minimal', "Progress: \033[0;31m %percent%%\033[0m");

 ### Custom placeholders

+If you want to display some information that depends on the progress bar display that are not available in the list of built-in placeholders, you can create your own.
+Let's see how you can create a `remaining_steps` placeholder that displays the number of remaining steps:

+    Progressor.setPlaceholderFormatDefinition('remaining_steps', function (bar) {
+      return bar.max - bar.step;
+    });

+### Custom messages

+The `%message%` placeholder allows you to specify a custom message to be displayed with the progress bar.
+But if you need more than one, just define your own:

+    Progressor.addFormat('minimal', "Progress: %percent%%.
+Filename %filename%");

+    var progressor = new Progressor({
+      format: 'minimal'
+    }, 10);

+    progressor.setMessage('Hello', 'filename');

 ### Thanks

 Progressor is a clone of the excellent [Symfony progress bar](http://symfony.com/doc/current/components/console/helpers/progressbar.html) Thanks Symfony!